gubasso/brag-server/ripi/README.md

   - [funtoo / keychain - Suggest alternatives (use gpg-agent systemd unit) #138](https://github.com/funtoo/keychain/issues/138)
 - [x] command_to_clone_repository
 - [x] endpoint filter by user email:

+## definitions

+- run caddy in host too:
+  - it will serve all of the docker services and other services behind
+- rust will run in the host: it calls docker to run mergestat
+  - i can adapt it later